eagle840/katacoda-labs/sshbasics/step1.md

 `login alex`{{execute HOST2}}

-Lets generate show ssh keys, with a type of rsa:
+Lets generate the ssh keys, with a type of rsa:

 `ssh-keygen -t rsa`{{execute HOST2}}

 keep the default key location:  `/home/alex/.ssh/id_rsa`

-and we'll leave the password blank
+and we'll leave the password blank, WIP SHOULD NOT BE BLANK, as someone could steal your laptop/Key

 Lets take a look at the two files generated: